Skip to main content

 Strengths

-• Native MCP integration connects to GitHub, Slack, Linear, Jira without custom code
+• Native MCP support connects to GitHub, Slack, Linear, Jira, and databases through standardized connectors with no custom integration code.

 Limitations